NixOS/rfcs/rfcs/0000-commonmark-docs.md

    a statement to newcomers that the community takes documentation seriously, with both good form and good content.

+## Choice of format

 Satisfying all requirements above is possible with a number of toolchains, including Asciidoc-specific or RST-specific toolchains (not just Markdown).
-We propose CommonMark as the documentation format.
+We propose CommonMark plus a small number of extensions as the documentation format.
 The choice of toolchain is left at the discretion of the implementers.
 We feature two demos below (one uses [Gatsby][gatsby] and another uses [Sphinx][sphinx]).

+The choice of CommonMark extensions is also left to the implementors.
+However, this RFC stipulates the following guidelines:

+* The overall number of extensions should be kept small, to facilitate interoperability.
+The goal is not perfect compliance with a standard (i.e. pure CommonMark), but it should nonetheless remain easy to switch from one toolchain to another for generating HTML from the CommonMark source, with minimal manual work.
+For example,
+  * enabling an extension for tables is acceptable because few tables appear in the documentation and converting them by hand to a new format is not labour intensive;
+  * YAML frontmatter for metadata is also acceptable, because nearly all toolchains support this.
+* It is acceptable to introduce a new extension only if this extension is supported by three or more popular toolchains.
+Toolchain-specific extensions should not be used.
+* CommonMark allows HTML span and block elements.
+These should be avoided in documentation source, because this complicates targeting multiple output formats (e.g. man pages, epub, etc).

+## Transition to CommonMark

 The one-time conversion from Docbook to CommonMark is lossy, because CommonMark has far less expressive markup.
 It is done using